rieckpil/progmot/content/post/writing-a-book-remotely.md

 This included the current experience with AWS and what our plans with this project would be.

-Furthermore, the development journey doesn't stop when changing an implementation ticket to done and merging the code changes.
+Furthermore, the development journey doesn't stop when merging the code changes and moving a Jira ticket to the done column.
 Now, the fun part begins as our code runs in production.

 If we are in the lucky position to maintain and operate our own service (DevOps done right), we will correspond with the following questions that arise sooner or later:

 - How do I know my service is healthy and operating as expected?
 - What's the current average response time for my most important API endpoint?
 - What happened with the application yesterday night?
-As one of our users was complaining about errors.
+Our support team got a user complaint.
 - Where can I find and filter the logs from last Sunday?
 - etc.